Split is not exactly a hidden gem.

-As I visited Spilt on a cruise, I had to use my time there wisely.
+As I visited Spilt on an Adriatic Sea cruise from Venice to Greece., I had to use my time there wisely.
 I braved Diocletian’s Palace before the crowds built up – this area was rammed by lunchtime – and then escaped to the Marjan Peninsula.
 Before getting back onboard the cruise ship, I returned to Diocletian’s Palace.
 By late afternoon, Split’s old town was considerably quieter.

 Have you visited Split on a cruise?
 Do you have any advice on getting off the beaten path in Split?

 How I visited Split on a cruise